ventureoo/jabagram/README.md

 measure if you don't want your bridge instance to be used to bind other chats.
 Otherwise, leave this field blank.
-4) If you have done everything correctly, the bridge should start without errors or exceptions and will create a database ``jabagram.db``, which will store information about the "bound" chats in Telegram and XMPP.
+4) If you have done everything correctly, the bridge should start without errors or exceptions and will create a database ``jabagram.db`` inside data folder, which will store information about the "bound" chats in Telegram and XMPP.
 See Usage further below.

 An example of a config file that is given as ``config.example.ini``: